paradisec-archive/PARADISEC_workflows/02_getting-started.md

 <span style="font-variant:small-caps;">Last updated: 09 September 2022</span>

-This page outlines how to view/access materials in the archive as a general **PARADISEC user** as well as how to become a **PARADISEC depositor**.

 ## How to become a PARADISEC user
 In order to view items in the PARADISEC archive, you need to first ***sign up*** and become a PARADISEC user.